laravel-liberu/documentation/docs/backend/localisation.md

 1. From the UI, navigate to `/system/localisation/create`, add a new language.
 Under the hood, this creates a few files:
     - a new language file in `src/resources/lang/app/xx.json`, for the project specific translations,
-    - a new language file in `vendor/laravel-liberu/localisation/src/resources/lang/liberu/xx.json`, for the core Enso translations,
+    - a new language file in `vendor/laravel-liberu/localisation/src/resources/lang/liberu/xx.json`, for the core Liberu translations,
     - a new folder in `src/resources/lang/xx` which contains the required Laravel translation files (`auth.php`, `pagination.php`, `passwords.php` and `validation.php`)